xu-yuan1/openvino-docs/pages/documentation/openvino-plugin-developer-guide/openvino-custom-plugins.rst

 #.
 Deep copies a const object to a local object, which can later be modified.

 #.
 Applies common and plugin-specific transformations on a copied graph to make the graph more friendly to hardware operations.
-For details how to write custom plugin-specific transformation, please, refer to :ref:`Writing OpenVINO™ transformations <transformations_overview>` guide.
+For details how to write custom plugin-specific transformation, please, refer to :ref:`Writing OpenVINO™ transformations <extensibility_transformations__overview>` guide.
 See detailed topics about network representation:

    * `Intermediate Representation and Operation Sets <../_docs_MO_DG_IR_and_opsets.html>`__